Geometric Quantum Thermodynamics: Geometric Quantum Thermodynamics

 \section{Geometric Quantum Thermodynamics}

-With a consistent statistical geometric quantum mechanics in hand, we can now reformulate the thermodynamics of quantum systems.
-The thermodynamics behavior is modeled via the geometric canonical state Eq.(\ref{eq:Canonical}).
+With a consistent statistical geometric quantum mechanics in hand, we can now formulate geometric quantum thermodynamics.
+This is modeled via the geometric canonical state Eq. (\ref{eq:Canonical}).
 Notice that, in this setting, an appropriate entropy definition has yet to be given.
-Paralleling early work by Gibbs, consider the functional:
+Paralleling early work by Gibbs, one can consider the functional: